 - Bring a valid passport or national identity card and a copy of it;

-- Your NIE number will be issued in 7 days, and you won´t need an appointment to pick it up.
+- Your NIE number will be issued in the same appointment.

 How to register as a resident?